viktorchernev/DescribeDocumentation/documentation.jekyll/content/reference/change-log/v 0.9.4/bugs/CLI CORE - Operation not supported.md

 ---
 layout: page
 title: CLI CORE - Operation not supported
-permalink: /v094/bugs/bug-2
+permalink: /language/reference/versioning/v094/bugs/bug-2/
 exclude: true
 ---
-_BUG: CLI CORE - Operation not supported_
+<br>_BUG: CLI CORE - Operation not supported_

 <span style="color:red">Presetting console buffer height is not supported in OS other then Windows, so we need to check if we are under windows.</span>